sith-ikjetil/pascal.nanorc/README.md

 # pascal.nanorc
+License: **GPL-3.0-or-later**
-A nanorc file for the pascal language
+A nanorc file for the pascal language.
+To be put under ~/.nano.